Cameron Lindley: International career

 Lindley has represented the United States internationally at various youth levels.

 On March 19, 2019, Lindley was selected by his former Orlando City head coach Jason Kreis for the United States U23 squad for friendlies against Egypt and the Netherlands ahead of qualification for the Tokyo 2020 Olympics.

 Personal life

-Lindley's younger sister, Cassidy, is also a soccer player currently at the University of Florida.
+Lindley's younger sister, Cassidy, is also a soccer player who played for the University of Florida, Clemson University, and the Indy Eleven W League team.
 His uncle, Tyler McCarroll, was a midfielder at Indiana.